Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Summary and Conclusions

 We find that clumps exhibit systematically higher $T_{\rm d, peak}$, $A_{\rm V}$, $A_{\rm UV}$, and redder $\beta_{\rm UV}$ compared to system-integrated values, with large scatter.
 In contrast, diffuse components show similar $T_{\rm d, peak}$ and $\beta_{\rm UV}$ but smaller $A_{\rm V}$ and $A_{\rm UV}$ than system-integrated values, with much smaller scatter.
 Some clumps have temperatures up to 20~K higher than their host galaxies' system-integrated values.
 The median IRX of clumps is 1--2~dex larger than both diffuse and system-integrated values, indicating dramatically different dust obscuration levels within individual galaxies.

 For attenuation curves, we find that system-integrated values for our simulated galaxies are grayer than the Calzetti law.
 For spatially resolved results, we find that clumps have grayer attenuation curves than the system-integrated values, while diffuse components exhibit much steeper curves due to enhanced scattering effects in optically thin regions.
-Even though our post-processing dust model assumes MW-like (or SMC-like) dust, we obtain grayer curves, implying that optical depth and dust-star geometry are the main contributors to this shallowness.
+Even though our postprocessing dust model assumes MW-like (or SMC-like) dust, we obtain grayer curves, implying that optical depth and dust-star geometry are the main contributors to this shallowness.

 To decompose these two factors, we develop a toy model that utilizes the IRX--$\Delta\beta$ plane, where $\Delta \beta$ is the difference between the attenuated and intrinsic UV slopes.
-This model characterizes dust properties using two parameters: dust optical depth ($\tau^{\rm fid}_{\rm UV}$, i.e., dust column density) and the dust-to-star scale-height ratio ($R$).
-We find that clumps have $\sim$10 times higher dust column densities than system-integrated values and exhibit co-spatial or dust-extended geometries, while system-integrated values show star-extended geometries due to contributions from optically thin diffuse components.
-Comparison with REBELS-IFU observations shows that observed $z \sim 7$ galaxies have dust properties consistent with our system-integrated values.
+This model characterizes dust observables using two parameters: dust optical depth ($\tau^{\rm fid}_{\rm UV}$, i.e., dust column density) and the dust-to-star scale-height ratio ($R$).
+We find that clumps have $\sim$10 times higher dust column densities than system-integrated values and exhibit co-spatial or dust-extended geometries, while system-integrated values show stellar-extended geometries due to contributions from optically thin diffuse components.
+Comparison with REBELS-IFU observations shows that observed $z \sim 7$ galaxies have dust properties consistent with those of our system-integrated values.

 These results have important implications for interpreting spatially resolved observations of high-redshift galaxies.
 Pixel-by-pixel measurements of attenuation curves will be crucial for accurately determining physical properties from SED fitting.
 Furthermore, as clump-by-clump IRX--$\Delta \beta$ measurements become available, they will enable direct constraints on dust-star geometry and optical depth.
-Such spatially resolved observations are becoming feasible, particularly in gravitationally lensed systems (e.g., VENUS survey, JWST GO-6882).
+Such spatially resolved observations are becoming feasible, particularly in gravitationally lensed systems (e.g., CANUCS (JWST GTO program), VENUS survey: JWST GO-6882).
 While our analysis focuses on high-redshift clumpy galaxies, the methodology and findings are equally applicable to spatially resolved observations at lower redshifts (e.g., HIDING survey, ALMA Cycle 12 large program).

 The combination of next-generation spatially resolved observations from JWST and ALMA with detailed radiative transfer modeling will be essential for understanding the physical conditions in individual star-forming regions and for accurately characterizing dust properties across cosmic time.